aws/aws-auto-scaling-custom-resource/README.md

 # Deployment Steps

 Follow the step-by-step instructions in this section to build and test the custom resource auto scaling environment in your AWS account.
-The CloudFormation template provided with this repository creates the AWS networking infrastructure from scratch.
+The CloudFormation template provided with this repository creates the core AWS components from scratch.

 ## 1. Test your REST Endpoint URL